-We are currently working on building online resource

-signal dissemination and prediction systems based on the Tsunami wavelet toolbox and the RPS system.
-Tsunami will be incorporated into the next public release of RPS.
+We are currently working on building online resource signal dissemination and prediction systems based on the Tsunami wavelet toolbox and the RPS system.
+Tsunami will be incorporated into the next public release of RPS and it will support the study of other techniques, such as wavelet denoising, for further compression of the signal could be applied before it is sent over the network.
+We also hope to decouple sensor measurement rates and application queries using Tsunami.
 Once we have a functioning online prediction system, we expect to study the effects of using adaptive prediction filters, such as Kalman filters, in multi-resolution prediction.
 This work will be the next step toward the Message Transfer Time Advisor.